Trook Apprenticeship in Education & Environmental Careers

 The focus of the second week is leadership and personal growth.
 Apprentices will spend Monday planning a 4-day backpacking trip in the mountains around Aspen (Tuesday, June 28-Friday, July 1) with their ACES instructors.
 They will focus on developing their leadership skills through practice, readings, journal reflections, and goal setting.
 Upon completion of the program, participants will become part of the ever growing network of apprentices, community leaders, and the ACES family.

 $850 - ACES members recieve 10% off- Scholarships available!

 Participants can get credit toward the cost of the Apprenticeship by volunteering as an Educator-in-Training (EIT).
 We will discount tuition by 50% for youth who volunteer as an EIT for one week.
 The tuition fee is waived completely for those who commit to two or more weeks as an EIT.

 Participants have the option of earning two undergraduate credits through Adams State University for an additional $110 fee (paid directly to the university).
 This credit can be transferred to a college of your choice depending on its transfer credit policies.

 Dates of Apprenticeship

-Please click the “Register” button, and check out.
+Please click the “Register” button, and follow the registration orange button at the bottom right of your screen.
 We will follow up with more information closer to the start of the program.
-Please indicate during registration if you are interested in volunteering as an EIT to pay for this program or if you would like to apply for a scholarship.
+Please email Emily, at [email protected] if you are interested in volunteering as an EIT to pay for this program or if you would like to apply for a scholarship.

-If you have any questions about the Trook Apprenticeship, email Phebe Meyers, ACES Community Programs Senior Manager, at [email protected].
+If you have any questions about the Trook Apprenticeship, email Emily Williams, ACES Field Programs Coordinator, at [email protected].

 About Arin Trook